 We polled readers for post topics.
 The same items came up over and over and over again: 1) money, 2) networking, 3) opportunities in the future and 4) how to maintain a healthy social life while doing all three.
-We’ve decided to outline a book and see if people are interested.
-If so we’ll create it.
-If not, here’s the introduction and how we think people should re-evaluate the rules they have been told to follow.
+After large scale polling we’ve decided to create it with a completion date around July 2017 time frame.
+Here’s the introduction and how we think people should re-evaluate the rules they have been told to follow.

 Almost everyone who picks up this product is going to jump directly to the making money section of the book.
 Unfortunately?
 That will practically guarantee they will never “make it”.

 Below is a list of 10 basic axioms to follow if you’re serious about success.

 1) Obligations Are Now Gone: If you are starting at ground zero, you have absolutely no obligation to anyone.
 This includes your best friends, your teachers and even your family if they are not going to help you succeed.
 Everyone encourages you to join the Peace Corps or worry about “the children” and other social matters that are now irrelevant to you.
 We will reiterate.
 All obligations for you to do anything are now gone.

 It is important to note, this does not mean you will live a life without consequence, it means that you will no longer have an excuse of “obligation to someone else”.
 This means every action you make is going to directly impede or help your future success and the only person you get to blame is yourself.